By Sam Iontton -27/10/2020

 Once you’ve got your products and display merchandise where you want them, take a stroll past your window and put yourself in your customers’ shoes.
 Checking your window out from different angles can check the balance, and how visible calls to action or signage are.

 If you’re looking to update your window display and need a helping hand creating a dynamic, storytelling shop window, be sure to explore our full range of display and merchandising here at Displaysense.
-Here you’ll find a range of mannequins and tailors dummies with adjustable limbs to provide full flexibility to merchandise your stock as appropriate, as well as display torsos for a neutral display of best selling clothing in the full window view.
+Here you’ll find a range of mannequins with adjustable limbs to provide full flexibility to merchandise your stock as appropriate, as well as display torsos for a neutral display of best selling clothing in the full window view.